 Dropship Lifestyle Refund Policy

 This is probably the part of the course that I find the most unethical.
-Now I understand that a lot of people would take advantage of online courses and simply buy them and request a refund right away whilst still having access to the course.
+Now I understand some people would take advantage of online courses and simply buy them and request a refund right away whilst still having access to the course.

 I understand you need to put some policies in place to reduce this happening.
 However, they clearly try to make it as difficult as possible for people to receive a refund.

 To receive a refund you need to have completed several action tasks within 30 days.
-This includes things such as coming up with your list of 50 niches, securing 20 suppliers for your niche and building your store.
+This includes things such as coming up with your list of 50 niches, finding 20 suppliers for your niche and building your website.